fjmsouza/fjmsouza/README.md

 - 👋 Hi, this is @fjmsouza:
-A R&D designer, developing hardware and firmware in the past.
-Nowadays, in continuing education, he seeks to develop his skills in robotics, AI, Computational Vision, Tests... throught python, java and others languages.
+A Electronics Engineer in continuing education seeking skills in Robotics, Embedded Systems, IoT, Computational Vision, Deep Learning, and more.